 Paddle anglers have often referred to themselves as a "band of brothers".
 In some ways it's a biker analogy, where the open road is replaced with open waters, free to go wherever you desire, but always knowing that your fellow paddlers will be there when you need them.
 The same mentality is certainly present with those affiliated with the military.

 Captain Scott Null wrote a great article concerning his affiliation with Heroes On The Water, and how paddle anglers (much like those in the military and in law enforcement) are a band of brothers.
-Please take a moment to read it.
-You may be required to sign up for the FREE subscription to Texas Saltwater Magazine in order to view these archives.
+Please take a moment to read it:

 There is always safety in numbers.
 Camaraderie is often a welcome by-catch.